Nutritional Deficiencies Overview

 The VASRD offers rating options for Nutritional Deficiencies based on the type of deficiency and the resulting symptoms.

-To honor the Pyramiding Principle, only a single rating can be given for multiple Nutritional Deficiencies unless it is possible to distinctly separate the symptoms.
-In most cases, the VA will rate multiple Nutritional Deficiencies using all of the symptoms combined together, and choose the single code they feel best defines the dominant disability. (see The Nutritional Deficiency Ratings page for details).
+To honor the Pyramiding Principle, only a single rating can be given for multiple Nutritional Deficiencies unless the symptoms can clearly be separated per condition.
+In most cases, the VA will rate multiple Nutritional Deficiencies using all of the symptoms combined together, and choose the single code they feel best defines the dominant disability (see The Nutritional Deficiency Ratings page for details).

 Ratings for Nutritional Deficiencies